Home (The Vampire Diaries): Plot

 Enzo does not want to wait any longer, so he also touches Bonnie to come back to life, and Tyler follows him.
 He sees Caroline waiting and he hugs her but he notices he feels different.
 He cuts himself and he realizes that he is not healing, meaning that he is no longer a hybrid.
 Bonnie tries to convince Lexi and Stefan to pass before it is too late but they want to wait for Damon, Elena and Alaric.
 Elena arrives but she does not want to go without Damon so Bonnie touches her forcing her through.
 Bonnie cannot hold on for long and she falls, with Stefan catching her; and he passes through.

 Bonnie tells Lexi to pass too, but she refuses, seeing that Bonnie gets weaker with every passing soul.
 She says that she prefers to wait so her best friend gets his brother back before she passes.
 Markos shows up and tries to pass through Bonnie but Lexi holds him back long enough for the oblivion to suck him away.
-Lexi realizes Bonnie is dying in the process and gave up her place for Damon so Stefan gets a chance to have his brother back, thus also lets herself find peace and left before the oblivion gets her.
+Lexi realizes Bonnie is dying in the process and gave up her place for Damon so Stefan gets a chance to have his brother back, thus also lets herself find peace and leave before the oblivion gets her.

 Damon and Alaric arrive and Alaric goes through first.
 Damon asks where Elena is and Bonnie assures him she is safe.
-At the same time, Luke cannot let his sister die and he chants a spell making her stop.
-Damon tries to pass through Bonnie after the spell has stopped so it no longer works, leaving him trapped in the Other Side.
+At the same time, Luke cannot let his sister die and chants a spell making her stop.
+Damon tries to pass through Bonnie after the spell has stopped but it no longer works, leaving him trapped in the Other Side.
 Elena tries desperately to find Liv so she can start the spell again, but Bonnie tells her that it is too late and Elena collapses.
 Damon is watching and Bonnie leaves them alone to say their goodbyes.

 Bonnie calls Jeremy to tell him that there was never a way for her to come back and to also say goodbye.
 Jeremy runs to find her while Alaric finds Elena crying over Damon and hugs her.
 They hear Jeremy screaming for Bonnie and they try to get to him.
 Stefan sits with Caroline and is devastated after losing both Lexi and Damon.
-He knows Lexi must be the reason Markos did not make it back and says that Damon is gone now that he had everything and was happy.
+He knows Lexi must be the reason Markos did not make it back and says that Damon is gone, now that he had everything and was happy.
 Caroline stays with him to comfort him.